 Just to the south of the water is the little village of Holme.
 Here you'll find The Fleece Inn which is a great old Yorkshire pub.
 There's a cosy open fire and great home cooked food here.
 You can find it at postcode HD9 2QG.

 The reservoir is a nice place for a dog walk with the Pickled Pheasant and Fleece Inn mentioned above both dog friendly.

 Further Information and Other Local Ideas

 The circular Meltham Walk visits Butterley Reservoir, Wessenden Reservoir and Deer Hill Reservoir from the nearby settlement.
-In the town you can also visit Meltham Mills Reservoir and the lovely Folly Dolly Falls which are something of a local hidden gem.
+In the town you can also visit Meltham Mills Reservoir, Honley Woods and the lovely Folly Dolly Falls which are something of a local hidden gem.
 Just to the north there's Blackmoorfoot Reservoir which is a good place for spotting wildfowl.

 Just a few miles to the east you'll find Holme Styes Reservoir where there are some peaceful woodland and waterside trails.

 To the south west there's the Holme Moss transmitter and Wilmer Hill where there are some excellent views to enjoy.